Vnamani123/sky.github.io/README.md

 Next time, I would add more dark clouds to make the sun look brighter and more fog near the water

-## First time with Glitch and why?!
+## First time with Aframe and why?!

-This is my first time using Glitch and building a 3D scene so I tried my best.
-I found glitch really easy to use compared to other editors such as VS code because of assets URL and easy to find path.
-Instead of using relative or absolute path, the URL makes everything really easy!
+Excited to learn more 3D modeling and using Aframe in the future!